What is a Life Estate and When Will I Need One?

 There is an exception.
 Under certain circumstances, if you purchase the life estate for a fair price and live on the property for a year, you may still be eligible for Medicaid benefits.

-When Should You Consider a Life Estate?
+When To Consider a Life Estate

 - When you want to transfer the property but retain access during your lifetime.